 12.4.
 Actor 5: A Polymorphism Example

-The chapter began with a list of five elements that programs must provide to enable polymorphism:
+The chapter began with a list of five elements that classes and programs must provide to enable polymorphism:

 1. Inheritance